 I had to find a fulfilment partner and began looking for an all-in-one solution.
 ShipBob was the exact solution I was looking for.
 Before ShipBob I would have been terrified if an influencer posted about our product, and an instantaneous 1,000 orders came in, I would have had no way to handle that.
 Now I am totally ready for that.

 I think the biggest benefit and joy of working with ShipBob is the blocks of uninterrupted time I have back.
 I feel so free today.
 It really takes the stress out as a lone wolf entrepreneur.”

 Leonie Lynch, Founder & CEO of Juspy

-ShipBob helps many small to mid-sized ecommerce businesses spend less time on fulfillment and more time doing what they love.
+ShipBob helps many small to mid-sized ecommerce businesses spend less time on fulfilment and more time doing what they love.
 We’ve even automated the entire process, so you can set it and forget it.
 You simply connect your store and within minutes, your products and orders are synced.
-Then you send your inventory to our network of fulfillment centers and let us do the rest!
+Then you send your inventory to our network of fulfilment centres and let us do the rest!